w3f/Grants-Program/applications/ChatGPT-Substrate-Assistant.md

 ## Development Roadmap :nut_and_bolt:

-While Natural language interfaces are pervasive, to the best of our knowledge, user generated prompts have not been collected in the context of a multichain block explorer.
-While many test cases are easily generated by us, it is impossible for us to anticipate the full range of user generated prompts.
-We expect to review all unique prompts for failures that could be improved.
+Natural language interfaces are widely employed, yet to our understanding, user-generated prompts within the context of a multichain block explorer remain unexplored.
+Although we can generate a variety of test cases, predicting the complete array of user-generated prompts is beyond our current reach.
+We plan to review all unique prompts for any failures that could be ameliorated.

-Milestone 1 will be considered proof-of-concept where prompt generation will be done by Colorful Notion and a small group of whitelisted testers.
-To ensure controlled data collection and positive user experience, we will invite everyone to "Join Waitlist" so that user feedback can be collected and acted on in a controlled way.
-Rather than do all 16 sections, we will focus on 8 sections which appear to yield good results.
-Logging of all activity to monitor for (a) repeat users; (b) users providing "thumbs up" / "thumbs down" (page specific) (c) resolution failures will be important setup for Milestone 2.
+Milestone 1 will serve as a proof-of-concept stage, during which prompt generation will be carried out by Colorful Notion along with a select group of whitelisted testers.
+To ensure a controlled data collection process and a positive user experience, we will establish a "Join Waitlist" system.
+This allows us to gather and act upon user feedback in a manageable manner.
+Rather than addressing all 16 sections at once, we'll concentrate on 8 sections that have demonstrated promising results.
+For the setup of Milestone 2, it will be crucial to log all activity for monitoring repeat users, tracking "thumbs up" / "thumbs down" feedback (specific to each page), and identifying resolution failures.

-Milestone 2 will be considered alpha testing where increased number of users will be invited to test the ChatGPT assistant while improvements are made to address "thumbs down" or resolution failures.
-During this time, we expect to compare multiple LLM engines (GPT 3.5 vs 4.0 etc.) and platforms (Bard vs ChatGPT) and address specific tables/views outlined in RFPs.
+Milestone 2, the alpha testing phase, will see an increased number of users invited to test the ChatGPT assistant while we make improvements to address any negative feedback or resolution failures.
+During this period, we anticipate comparing multiple Large Language Model (LLM) engines (e.g., GPT 3.5 vs. 4.0, etc.) and platforms (e.g., Bard vs. ChatGPT).
+We'll also address specific tables/views outlined in RFPs.

 ### Overview